-It turns out, that all vertebrates produce ...
+It turns out, that all vertebrates produce insulin, even frogs and zebra fish ...
 Read more

 In 1925, dog sledders raced through the frozen Alaskan bush to bring antiserum to the isolated village of Nome.
 The antiserum arrived in time, saved the lives of many villagers from the horrors of diphtheria, and inspired the Iditarod, a famous race in celebration of the dog sledders' heroic feat.
 West Africa could use a similar effort today.